flowswiss/cli/docs/usage.md

 flow compute server create
   Creates a new virtual machine for the selected organization

-  --name string (required)  the name for the server. this name will also be used
+  --name string (required)  The name for the server.
+This name will also be used
                             as the hostname of the virtual machine, if you want this to match the name on the portal choose only hostname allowed characters (a-z, 0-9 and hyphen).

-                            example: 'My First Virtual Machine'
+                            Example: 'My First Virtual Machine'

-  --location string (required)  filter for the desired location of the server.
+  --location string (required)  Filter for the desired location of the server.
-                            can be an interger if you want to search by id or a string if you want to search for any other identification (e.g. name or city). to get a list of available locations see `flow locations --module
+                            Can be an interger if you want to search by id or a string if you want to search for any other identification (e.g. name or city).
+To get a list of available locations see `flow locations --module
                             compute`

-                            example: 'alp1'
+                            Example: 'alp1'

-  --image string (required)  filter for the desired operating system image. can
+  --image string (required)  Filter for the desired operating system image.
+Can
                             be an integer if you want to search by id or a string if you want to search for any other identification (e.g. name)

-                             example: 'ubuntu-20.04'
+                             Example: 'ubuntu-20.04'

-  --product string (required)  filter for the desired product to use. can be an
+  --product string (required)  Filter for the desired product to use.
+Can be an
-                            interger if you want to search by id or a string if you want to search for any other identification (e.g. name). to get a list of available products see `flow products --module compute`
+                            interger if you want to search by id or a string if you want to search for any other identification (e.g. name).
+To get a list of available products see `flow products --module compute`

-                            example: 'b1.1x1'
+                            Example: 'b1.1x1'

-  --network string          filter for the desired network for the first network
+  --network string          Filter for the desired network for the first network
-                            interface of the virtual machine. by default it will select your first network automatically. can be an integer if you want to search by id or a string if you want to search for any other identification (e.g. name or cidr)
+                            interface of the virtual machine.
+By default it will select your first network automatically.
+Can be an integer if you want to search by id or a string if you want to search for any other identification (e.g. name or cidr)

-                            example: 'Default Network'
+                            Example: 'Default Network'

-  --private-ip string       an optional private ip address to assign to the
+  --private-ip string       An optional private ip address to assign to the
-                            first network interface. must be inside the cidr of the network and must not be assigned to any other item in the network. by default dhcp will choose an address automatically.
+                            first network interface.
+Must be inside the cidr of the network and must not be assigned to any other item in the network.
+By default dhcp will choose an address automatically.

-                            example: '172.31.0.11'
+                            Example: '172.31.0.11'

   --key-pair string (required if image is linux)
-                            an initial ssh keypair for the virtual machine to connect to via ssh. can be an integer if you want to search by id or a string if you want to search for any other identification (e.g. name or md5 fingerprint). if you do not have a key, you can generate one by typing `ssh-keygen`.
+                            An initial ssh keypair for the virtual machine to connect to via ssh.
+Can be an integer if you want to search by id or a string if you want to search for any other identification (e.g. name or md5 fingerprint).
+If you do not have a key, you can generate one by typing `ssh-keygen`.

-                            example: '12:ab:9c:de:93:01:6d:7a:b7:2d:27:06:65:90:c9:cf'
+                            Example: '12:ab:9c:de:93:01:6d:7a:b7:2d:27:06:65:90:c9:cf'

   --windows-password string (required if image is windows)
-                            an initial windows password for the windows machine. can be anything, but should match the windows password requirements (at least: one uppercase
+                            An initial windows password for the windows machine.
+                            Can be anything, but should match the windows password requirements (at least: one uppercase
                             character, one lowercase character, one digit, one special character)

-                            exmaple: 'z2.xHfQFi8vM27t,o9Ft' (please choose a
+                            Exmaple: 'z2.xHfQFi8vM27t,o9Ft' (please choose a
                                      different one)

-  --cloud-init file         a cloud init script for the setup of your virtual
+  --cloud-init file         A cloud init script for the setup of your virtual
-                            machine. to see how cloud init scripts work, please visit https://cloudinit.readthedocs.io/en/latest/
+                            machine.
+To see how cloud init scripts work, please visit https://cloudinit.readthedocs.io/en/latest/

-                            example: './cloud-init.yaml'
+                            Example: './cloud-init.yaml'

-  --attach-external-ip bool  whether to attach an elastic ip (public ip) to the
+  --attach-external-ip bool  Whether to attach an elastic ip (public ip) to the
-                            virtual machine or not. by default an elastic ip will be attached. to disable use `--attach-external- ip=false`
+                            virtual machine or not.
+By default an elastic ip will be attached.
+To disable use `--attach-external- ip=false`
 ```